 To request a bus ticket, the student must get a note from the supervising adult of the activity and bring it to the office before 4:15 pm.
+If a student needs a bus ticket for an unapproved reason, the student must pay the school back for the cost of the ticket.

-Section Five: Searches, Seizures, and Use of Reasonable Force Search of School Property
+Section Five: Searches, Seizures, and Use of Reasonable Force

+Search of School Property